Fees and Study Lists

 Ordinarily, all course work for a graduate degree must be done in residence.
 However, up to six quarter-units of credit for work completed elsewhere may be allowed.
 For coursework completed at another campus of the University of California, up to one-half the program for a master's degree (15 to 18 quarter units) may be accepted for transfer.

 A student who has completed all requirements for the degree, with the exception of filing the dissertation or thesis or taking the comprehensive examination, may apply for filing fee status in lieu of registration.
-Download the filing fee application form.
+Download the filing fee application form and instructions.